xwjim/DRN/README.md

 - If you want to use other datasets, please first process them to fit the same format as DocRED.

 - We randomly sampled 72 documents form the dev set which contain 916 relation instances, and we annotated the reasoning type.
 The annotated reasoning type data file is in the `data/docred/reason_type.txt`.
-The data is formated as `serial_document_id serial_instance_id document_id head_entity_id tail_entity reasoning_type`.
+The data is formated as `serial_document_id serial_instance_id document_id head_entity_id tail_entity_id reasoning_type`.
 Reaoning type 1,2,3 is denoted as intra-sentence reasoning, logical reasoning and coreference reasoning separately.

 ### 3.2.
 Pre-trained Language Models
 The package *transformers* would take some time to download the pretrained model for the first time.